bt-glv/nvim-config/README.md

 * Native: some Linux specific features might not work (embedded shell commands, et cetera)

 #### MacOS
-* All key mappings that use the alt key as a modifier are incompatible and need to be changed
+* All mappings that use `Alt` as a modifier key are incompatible and need to be changed
 * LSP servers managed by <a href='https://github.com/mason-org/mason.nvim'>Mason</a> are unstable

 #### Android (termux)